- Location: Indiana

 To prepare yourself for test day, be prepared to:

 - Provide proof of your Social Security number.

 - Provide a primary and a secondary document from the BMV's list of acceptable documents.
 The BMV doesn't accept copies.

 - Pay the appropriate fee, which varies according to age and length of license.

 You must successfully complete a short, multiple-choice exam that tests your knowledge of traffic maneuvers, signs, and laws.
 All of the information you need to pass this test is covered in the Indiana Driver's Manual as well as any state-approved driver's education courses.

 Once you're ready to take the test, make an appointment with your nearest BMV branch.
-Be sure to bring the requirements listed above, and arrive at least one hour before the close of business.
+Be sure to bring the requirements listed above, and arrive early.

 NOTE: Accommodations are available for those with special needs.
 Contact your local BMV office to request accommodations such as an ASL test or a test administered in your native language.

 Although you'll have access to a vehicle when you take a driver's training program, you'll eventually want to purchase your own vehicle.

 When buying your first car, it's a good idea to spend some time thinking about your needs.
 What is your budget?
 If it's limited, then maybe a used car would work for you.
 Do you need special accommodations, such as a vehicle big enough to hold passengers in a carpool?
 Take your time looking at available vehicles and don't forget to request a vehicle history report (VHR) before making your purchase.